fidanf/slim3-starter/README.md

+# Important UPDATE:

+I've published a fresher, improved version of this project under the name of [slim3-flex](https://github.com/fidanzaEPSI/slim3-flex).
+If you like clean, beautiful code, you certainly wanna check it out! :)

-# slim3-starter-demo : A fullstack boilerplate for Slim 3
+## slim3-starter : A fullstack boilerplate for Slim 3

 A Slim 3 starter project with a clean directory structure, inspired from Laravel.
 This source code provides the most essential setup & libraries to help deal with most of the needs any web application has.